AndCplusplus/VideoPlayer-CNproject/README.md

 ## 3 Transport Protocol Design Plan

-Given the need for low latency and minimal delay in video streaming, we plan to implement a hybrid protocol.
-UDP will be used for transmitting video data chunks to ensure fast delivery, while TCP will handle control signals such as play and pause to guarantee reliability for these commands.
-To ensure reliability with UDP, we will use a checksum method to verify data integrity, along with loss detection, to log dropped frames.
-Due to the importance of speed, we won’t attempt to retrieve dropped frames.
-For our TCP portion, we will implement basic TCP-like reliability controls such as ACKs and sequence numbers.
-These measures should hopefully handle most packet loss and duplication.
+Given the need for low latency and minimal delay in video streaming, we implement a UDP-based protocol with reliability mechanisms. **UDP is used for both control signals and video data transmission**.
+To ensure reliability for critical control commands (PLAY and STOP), we implement a **Stop-and-Wait** mechanism on top of UDP, which provides TCP-like reliability guarantees for these commands.
+Video data is transmitted as unreliable UDP packets to prioritize speed and low latency.

-For our TCP header, we will define a message format that contains the following fields:
+### Reliable Control Protocol (Stop-and-Wait)

+Control commands (PLAY and STOP) are sent over UDP with a custom reliability layer that implements Stop-and-Wait:

+- **Control Packet Format** (9-byte header + payload):

-- `Command_Type`, a 1-byte integer to identify the message type (`1` = Play, `2` = Pause, etc.)
+  - `Command_Type` (1 byte): Identifies the message type (`1` = Play, `2` = Stop)
-- `Sequence_Number`, a 4-byte number to uniquely identify the particular command
+  - `Sequence_Number` (4 bytes): Uniquely identifies the particular command
-- `Payload_Length`, the length of the data following the header
+  - `Payload_Length` (4 bytes): Length of the data following the header

-Our timer will wait for an ACK from the receiver and time out if it is not received.

-For our UDP header, we will have the following fields:

-- `conn_id`, this defines the unique ID of the connected client
+  - `Payload` (variable): Command-specific data (e.g., "video_filename udp_port" for PLAY)

+- **Reliability Mechanism**:
+  - The sender waits for an ACK after sending each command
+  - ACK format: `ACK_Type` (1 byte, value `10`), `Acked_Sequence_Number` (4 bytes), optional metadata (4 bytes for total_chunks in PLAY ACKs)
+  - Timeout-based retransmission: If no ACK is received within 0.5 seconds, the command is retransmitted
+  - Maximum of 5 retry attempts before giving up
+  - This ensures that control commands are reliably delivered, similar to TCP's reliability guarantees

+### Unreliable Video Data Protocol

+Video frames are transmitted as unreliable UDP packets to maximize throughput and minimize latency:

+- **Frame Data Packet Format** (20-byte header + compressed data):

+  - `conn_id` (4 bytes, unsigned int): Unique connection identifier for the client session
-- `frame_id`, this will define the sequence number for the video frame, and helps with detecting packet loss
+  - `frame_id` (4 bytes, unsigned int): Sequence number for the video frame, helps detect packet loss and reordering
-- `pts_ms`, the Presentation Timestamp will tell the client what frame should be playing, helping detection of late packets and playback timing
+  - `pts_ms` (4 bytes, float): Presentation Timestamp in milliseconds, indicates when the frame should be played
+  - `len` (4 bytes, unsigned int): Length of the compressed data payload in bytes
+  - `checksum` (4 bytes, unsigned int): Adler-32 checksum of the compressed data for integrity verification
+  - `Compressed_Data` (variable): Zlib-compressed video chunk data

+- **End-of-Stream Marker**:

+  - Special packet with 20-byte header where `frame_id = 0xFFFFFFFF`, `pts_ms = 0.0`, `len = 0`, and `checksum = 0`
-- `len`, the length of the video data in this packet
+  - Signals the end of the video stream to the client
-- `checksum`, used to detect data corruption

-We will use code on our server, such as `time.sleep()`, to send packets at a steady rate.
+- **Loss Handling**:
+  - Lost or corrupted frames are detected by checking for gaps in `frame_id` sequence
+  - Checksum verification ensures data integrity - corrupted packets are dropped
+  - Connection ID verification ensures packets belong to the current session
+  - Due to the importance of speed and real-time playback, dropped frames are not retransmitted
+  - Frame loss is logged for metrics collection

+The server uses `time.sleep()` to maintain a steady frame rate (24 FPS) when sending packets.

 ## 4 Application Layer Design Plan